Crystal Casting Armor

 AppearanceAs the armor can change form depending on the kind of user or her/his actions, the armor's appearance is typically classified into two forms.

 While not being worn by a magic user or if the magic user chooses, the Casting Armor looks normal although expensive.
-The most striking feature is perhaps the fact that part of the armor is made from elemental crystals.
+The most striking feature is perhaps the fact that part of the armor is made from elemental crystals or Falls.
 These are especially prevalent on the shoulderpads and the various decorations in the metal breastplate.
 The lower part of the armor consists of metal greaves and robes.
 Often these robes are lined with a thin layer of crystal as well.
 Another important aspect of the armor is the elemental crystal which is placed on the forehead of the caster.
 This allows the caster to use her/his mind to control the various properties of the armor.

 CloudcrystalCloudcrystal armor has a blue color, and emits a cyan light while used for casting.
 It is the most common type used in Aelerium.